 I assembled my current system around the English loudspeakers TDL Studio 0.5 I bought in late 1991.
 The loudspeakers are the main responsible of a system’s sound, therefore they should be chosen first and should be paired to the right amplifier.
 I strongly believe a HiFi system should be able to reproduce the whole audible range correctly.
-At the same time, I’m aware the content of most recording lacks much of the lower frequency range (under 40 Hz).
-Bookshelves, so fashionable for many years, just cannot do it because of their limited size.
+At the same time, I’m aware most recordings lack much of the lower frequency range (under 40 Hz).
+Bookshelf loudspeakers, so fashionable for many years, just cannot reproduce the whole spectrum because of their limited size.
 The TDL loudspeakers use the “transmission line” technology to charge the low frequency drivers in order to obtain a low range of notable quality and extension in rather small boxes.
 The TDL Studio 0.5 can reproduce the audio range from 30 Hz on in an exceptional way.
-In doing so, in no way they affect the mid-high range as many bookshelves fan would fear.
+In doing so, in no way they affect the mid-high range as many bookshelf speakers fan would fear.
 Lower frequencies are seldom heard but felt – in your body, in your “guts”: a “full range” loudspeaker system has a different impact.
-One should start assembling a system from the loudspeakers, so I had chosen mine.
-I found that the amplifier they would deserve was an Italian integrated: the Unison Research Mood who’s playing the English boxes rather well since the end of 1991 to 2019, when I upgraded to the current Naim Nait 5i.
+You should start assembling a system from the loudspeakers, so I did – I had chosen mine.
+I found that the amplifier they would deserve was an Italian integrated: the Unison Research Mood that’s been playing the English speakers rather well from the end of 1991 to 2019, when I upgraded to the current Naim Nait 5i.

 My passion for High Fidelity started when I was rather young, around 12 years of age.
-An uncle of mine bought a stereo system from the Italian brand Augusta, an amplified turntable with two small speakers (at left).
-Thinking of it today, it was certainly not a well sounding system, but when I was at my uncle’s I never ceased listening to their records as I was fascinated by the stereo sound “producing different sounds from two speakers”.
-When they upgraded their system with a Technics coordinate (not yet real HiFi but still working at their home), they gave the old Augusta turntable to me and suddenly I was the happiest teenager around.
+A cople of my uncles bought a stereo system from the Italian brand Augusta, an amplified turntable with two small speakers (at top).
+Thinking of it today, it was certainly not a well sounding system, but when I was at my uncles’ I never ceased listening to their records as I was fascinated by the stereo effect “producing different sounds from two speakers”.
+When they upgraded to a Technics coordinate system (not yet real HiFi but still working at my sister’s home), they gave the old Augusta turntable to me and suddenly I was the happiest teenager around.
 I could load several records at once, stacked one above the other.
-The Augusta would have put them down in sequence.
+The Augusta would have put them down in sequence (so much for VTA!).
 It was fully automatic and could also play 78 RPM records.
-It had a double stylus: by moving a small lever turning it on the other side of the cartridge, the 78 RPM stylus was exposed.
+It had a double stylus: by flipping a small lever it turned to the other side and the 78 RPM stylus was exposed.

-Then it was my father’s turn to make gifts: he bought me a real separates system.
-Finally, each module of a different brand. usually this is done by choosing the best affordable module for each task, a source, an amplifier and a pair of loudspeakers.
+Then it was my parents’ turn to make gifts: they bought me a real separates system.
+Finally, I had a single module of a different brand for each purpose.
+Usually this is done by choosing the best affordable module for each task, a source, an amplifier and a pair of loudspeakers.
 In our case it was just about choosing the “most” affordable units you could find (no worries about pairing them).
 That’s it.
-After long hours of negotiations, we got out of the shop with a Mitsubishi DP-5 turntable (at right), fully automatic, direct drive, strobo light speed control; if I remember well the cartridge was from AKG.
-The integrated amp was even cheaper than the turntable: it was a humble Kenwood KA-30 (at left)
+After long hours of negotiations, we got out of the shop with a Mitsubishi DP-5 turntable (below), fully automatic, direct drive, strobo light speed control; if I remember well the cartridge was from AKG.
+But looking at it today, it still seems a good turntable.
+It may sell at almost 200e…

 My second system

 I was an avid reader of HiFi magazines and I tried to read between the lines to understand what products really distinguished themselves among the plethora of entry-level units sold at the time.
 It appeared that a new technology developed by Philips for the D/A conversion sections was able to deliver an amazingly good sound from low priced CD players.
-It was the “bitstream” technology of the so-called 1 bit converters.
-It really seemed their performance was really good if compared to the price of the CD players fitted with those converters.
-I put my eyes on a JVC player someone believed a giant killer.
-It was the XL-Z431 (at right), with Philips bitstream DAC for less than 200 thousand lire!
+It was the “bitstream” technology of the so-called 1-bit converters.
+It really seemed their performance was good if compared to the price of the CD players fitted with those converters.
+I put my eyes on a JVC player someone believed to be a giant killer.
+It was the XL-Z431 (below), with Philips bitstream DAC for less than 200 thousand lire!

 I started my search by browsing the usual magazines, too.
-I stumbled upon a rather entusiastic review of a pair of transimission line loudspeakersfrom the English manufacturer TDL (Transducers Development Limited): the Studio 1, which had a shocking frequency response for their size.
-The whole audible range from 20 to 20000 hz was included and with an embarassing quality for a less than 1 m tall box.
+I stumbled upon a rather enthusiastic review of a pair of transmission line loudspeakers from the English manufacturer TDL (Transducers Development Limited): the Studio 1, which had a shocking frequency response for their size.
+The whole audible range from 20 to 20000 hz was included and with an embarrassing quality in a less than 1 m tall box.
 Unbelievable!
-A thorough transmission line design was making this possible: a labyrinth inside the wooden box allows an ideal low frequancy charge with no need for a very large box.
+A thorough transmission line design was making this possible: a labyrinth inside the wooden box allows an ideal low frequency charge with no need for a very large box.
 The price was really good for that kind of project and the level of quality achieved, but by no means I could afford it.
-Like magic, a month later, in the same magazine, I found an even more entusiastic review about the lesser TDL model, the Studio 0.5.
+Like magic, a month later, in the same magazine, I found an even more enthusiastic review about the lesser TDL model, the Studio 0.5.
 They were even smaller (!), extending “only” down to 30 hz – almost a miracle.
-The price was still high, but I could make it.
+The price was still high, but this time I could make it.
 I had to listen to them!
 I went around Rome in search for HiFi stores.
-Finding them was not easy.
-I quickly found the Studio 1 in a couple of stores but they immediately explained me how my small Onkyo was not in the same league as the Studio 0.5.
-They were not easy to drive loudspeakers, they would need an amplifier capable of high currents.
+Finding the TDL was not easy.
+I could find the Studio 1 in a couple of stores but they immediately explained me how my small Onkyo amplifier was not in the same league non even as the Studio 0.5.
+They were not easy to drive, they would need an amplifier capable of high currents.
 They showed me fine English amps like the Mission Cyrus, the Naim Nait, and others form Audiolab, Musical Fidelity, Arcam.
 I sold the keyboard at he same price I’d bought it and finally I found a place where to listen to the Studio 0.5, by chance the same where I bought my CD Player and amp.
 Unfortunately, they didn’t have all those amps I had been advised to listen to.
-They hooked the TDLs to the only one from the list thay had at disposal, a Musical Fidelity, if I remember well.
+They hooked the TDLs to the only one from the list they had at disposal, a Musical Fidelity, if I remember well.
 I really liked what I heard.
 Yes, it should have been obvious since there was no comparison to the units they were supposed to replace at home.
 But the seller, good at his own job, told me such classy loudspeakers deserved even more.

 Anyway, I still have a very good system going today, I’m very satisfied even if it has a certain age.
 The old turntable from the 70s aside (those decks do not suffer aging) amp and speakers were from late 1991!
 What ages with time are capacitors and coils, but it wouldn’t be expensive to have them replaced.
-Finally, I decided to sell the Mood and bought a nice Naim Nait 5i.
+Finally, I decided to sell the Mood and buy the nice Naim Nait 5i.
 The most delicate parts today are the subwoofer suspensions made of rubber that can often be corroded by humidity.
 They are easily replaced, too, no big deal.
 As of now, nothing really happened to my units.
 It is almost certain that modern technology would allow for a good system update.
 I’m sure the general sound quality would improve with newer components.
-I’ve upgraded the amplifier but unless I’ll have to cope with serious problems I don’t feel like messing with the December 1991 loudspeakers, unless unlikely occasions should arise.
+I’ve upgraded the amplifier but unless I’ll have to cope with serious problems I don’t feel like replacing the loudspeakers from December 1991, unless unlikely occasions should arise.